simplajs/simpla-admin/README.md

 </script>
 ```

-Then just import simpla-admin into the `<head>` of your document.
-It will automatically attach and load itself as a singleton when Simpla is in edit mode.
+Then import simpla-admin into the `<head>` of your document.
+It will automatically attach and load itself as a singleton when Simpla enters edit mode.

 ```html
 <link rel="import" href="/bower_components/simpla-admin/simpla-admin.html" async>